aryanjassal/artemis/README.md

-# DOS2B
+# Artemis

 Do we *really* need more than 16 bits?

 ## Overview

-DOS2B is an operating system inspired by the popular MS-DOS.
-DOS2B is completely written in 8086 assembly from scratch.
-What would happen if MS-DOS was programmed with modern programming practices?
-How much better could we make it now?
-Well, you don't have to wonder, because DOS2B aims to do precisely that.
-Moreover, eventually, you will be able to run native DOS applications on this too.
-How exciting is that?
-Basically like any DOS emulator, but acutally a disk operating system.
-As a matter of fact, DOS2B should work on live 8086 hardware too, so feel free to try!
+Artemis is an operating system inspired by the popular MS-DOS, completely written in 8086 assembly from scratch.
+The aim of Artemis is primarily for learning system programming.
+I have tried to ensure everything is well-documented, so the codebase is easy to follow and maintain.
+I will keep working on Artemis to see how far can I stretch functionality within the limited performance and hardware capabilities of 8086 processors.
+Of course, Artemis isn't meant to be run only on emulators.
+I am trying to make Artemis compatible with live hardware too.
+As I am using 8086 assembly, Artemis should work perfectly on actual 8086 hardware too.

+Best code is written under the harshest development environments.
+Wanna code better?
+Lets bring the harsh environment back.

 ## Usage

 ### Building And Running

-To run DOS2B, ensure `qemu`, `nasm`, and `gcc` are installed.
+To run Artemis, ensure `qemu`, `nasm`, and `gcc` are installed.
 And, yes, I prefer Intel syntax over AT&T. Get over it.
-To run DOS2B, type the following in the terminal to compile and run the operating system on QEMU.
+To run Artemis, type the following in the terminal to compile and run the operating system on QEMU.

 ```bash
 $ make